-Patient Navigators Duke Cancer Center’s Patient Navigators are available to make sure that nothing stops you and your family getting the support you need.
+Patient Navigators Duke Cancer Center’s Patient Navigators are available to make sure that nothing stops you and your family from getting the support you need.
 They will talk with you to find out what barriers you’re coming up against, then connect you with the right people, services and information.
-They can get you support for financial issues, travelling to the Center, long-term housing, getting help at home and much more.
-They are available before, during and after treatment they’re your guides through your cancer experience.
-For more information, please call 919.613.6462.
+They can get your support for financial issues, traveling to the Center, long-term housing, getting help at home and much more.
+They are available before, during and after treatment.
+They’re your guides through your cancer experience.
+For more information, please call 919.668.3882.

 Financial counseling Financial Care Counselors at Duke Cancer Center can help if you're having difficulty meeting the costs of your care.
 They'll tell you about funding programs you might be eligible for that may reduce the amount you have to pay yourself.
 They'll also talk you through billing, payment and financial assistance, such as payment plans or charity care.
 Learn more at Duke Health.